Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Single valley transmission in TMDs

-Figs.~\ref{tmdTfig} and \ref{tmdsvtfig} show single valley transmission of holes in MoTe$_2$.
-The device structure and potential wall are taken to be the same as for BLG and the transmission coefficients are computed in the same way and to the same accuracy as for BLG. $K$ and $K'$ are defined as in ref.~\cite{Kormanyos13} and spin up holes are transmitted in the $K$ valley.
-The transmission coefficients are qualitatively similar to those for BLG and the optimized region widths $\sim 16.0 - 30.6^\circ$ are also similar.
-MoTe$_2$ is the most favorable material as it has the largest region widths of all the TMDs \cite{suppl}.
+Fig.~\ref{tmdTfig} shows single valley transmission of holes in MoTe$_2$. $K$ and $K'$ are defined as in ref.~\cite{Kormanyos13} and spin up holes are transmitted in the $K$ valley.
+The barrier width is 300 nm, as for BLG, and the transmission coefficients are qualitatively similar to those for BLG.
+However the cut-offs at the critical angles are much sharper than for BLG.
+The reason is that the evanescent wave decay lengths in TMDs are typically an order of magnitude smaller than in BLG.
+Consequently the transmission coefficients in the total external reflection regime are much smaller, typically $<10^{-27}$ at 0.1$^\circ$ into this regime in MoTe$_2$.

+MoTe$_2$ is the most favorable TMD as it has the largest single valley region widths of all the TMDs.
+Fig.~\ref{tmdsvtfig} shows that the optimized region widths, $\sim 16.0 - 30.6^\circ$, are similar to those in BLG.
+The region widths of all the semiconducting TMDs are compared in the next sub-section.